Nearly all consumers are struck from time to time by the seemingly unfair and irrational pricing of many items in our grocery stores.

 Your grocery store sells these foods at prices that are totally divorced from their value.
 The question is, why?
 Isn't this totally unfair--even bordering on anti-consumer?

 Yeah.
 Maybe it is a little bit.

 Climbing into your grocery store's brain

-In today's post, I'm going to explain the logic behind these unfair pricing idiosyncrasies by looking at the issue from the standpoint of the grocery store.
+In today's post, I'm going to explain the logic behind these pricing idiosyncrasies--from the grocery store's point of view.
 Hey, after all, there's nothing better than climbing inside the brains of the opposition to help understand why it does what it does.
-And by the end of this post, you'll know some important fundamental concepts about the grocery store industry that you can use to get far more value for your money.
+And by the end of this post, you'll know several fundamental principles about the grocery store industry that you can use to get far more value for your shopping dollars.